entropyxyz/programs/CONTRIBUTING.md

 ## Conventions

-Packages should use the `ec` prefix, which stands for "Entropy Constraints".
-For example, `ec-core` is the "Entropy Constraints Core" package, and `ec-acl` is the "Entropy Constraints Access Control List" package.
+Packages should use the `entropy-programs` prefix, which stands for "Entropy Programs".
+For example, `entropy-programs-core` is the "Entropy Programs Core" package, and `entropy-programs-acl` is the "Entropy Programs Access Control List" package.